flypaperwhale/cart253/exercises/age-of-aquariums/README.md

 "The rising of birds in their flight is the sign of an ambuscade.
 Startled beasts indicate that a sudden attack is coming."
     Sun Tzu
+“You were born with wings, why prefer to crawl through life.” -Rumi